tanitta/easing/README.md

 easing
 ====

-#Description
+##Description

-easing is a library that add flavor to motion.
+easing is a library that add flavor to motion in D programming language.

-#Usage
+##Usage

 ```
-import easing;
-10.map!linear(0.0, 10.0, 0.0, 1.0);
+10.map!linear(0.0, 10.0)
 ```